programarivm/nonce-shield/README.md

 #### 2.3. `validateToken()`

-Validates the incoming nonce token.
+Validates the incoming nonce token -- if not valid will respond with a `405` status code (`Method Not Allowed`).

 ```php
 (new Nonce)->validateToken();